VR-25/acc/README.md

 When Android's battery level differs from that of the kernel, ACC daemon automatically syncs it by stopping the battery service and feeding it the real value every few seconds.

-Pixel devices are known for having battery level discrepancies for the longest time.
+Some Pixel devices are known for having battery level discrepancies.

-If your device shuts down before the battery is actually empty, capacity_sync or capacity_mask may help.
+If your device shuts down before the battery is actually empty, `capacity_sync` or `capacity_mask` may help.
 Refer to the [default configuration](#default-configuration) section above for details.

 ### Charging Switch

-By default, ACC uses whichever [charging switch](https://github.com/VR-25/acc/blob/dev/acc/charging-switches.txt) works ("automatic" charging switch).
+By default, ACC uses whichever [charging switch](https://github.com/VR-25/acc/blob/dev/acc/charging-switches.txt) works ("automatic" mode).
 However, things don't always go well.

-- Some switches are unreliable under certain conditions (e.g., while display is off).
+- Some switches are unreliable under certain conditions (e.g., while the screen is off).

 - Others hold a [wakelock](https://duckduckgo.com/lite/?q=wakelock).
 This causes fast battery drain when charging is paused and the device remains plugged.

 - Charging keeps being re-enabled by the system, seconds after acc daemon disables it.
 As a result, the battery eventually charges to 100% capacity, regardless of pause_capacity.
+Refer to config > force_off.

 - High CPU load (drains battery) was also reported.